David W. Andrews

-David W. Andrews is an American academic, who served as the President of National University from 2016-2021, and serves as the chancellor of University of Massachusetts Global (UMass Global).)
-He previously taught at Oregon State University, Ohio State University, and Johns Hopkins University, where he was the Dean of the School of Education, having been succeeded by Christopher Morphew on August 1, 2017.
+David W. Andrews is an American academic, who served as the president of National University from 2016 to 2021, and serves as the chancellor of University of Massachusetts Global (UMass Global).
+He previously taught at Oregon State University, Ohio State University, and Johns Hopkins University, where he was the dean of the School of Education, having been succeeded by Christopher Morphew on August 1, 2017.
 Andrews’ areas of teaching specialization include adolescent and youth development, early childhood education, program development and evaluation, and parenting.

 Education

 David Andrews earned his associate degree at Pensacola Junior College in 1976.
-Then in 1977, he completed his bachelor's degree in Psychology from Auburn University.
-In 1980 Andrews received his M.S. in Child Development from Kansas State University.
-Finally, he graduated with his Ph.D. in Child Development from Florida State University.
+Then in 1977, he completed his bachelor's degree in psychology from Auburn University.
+In 1980 Andrews received his M.S. in child development from Kansas State University.
+Finally, he graduated with his Ph.D. in child development from Florida State University.

 Career

 Oregon State University

 Following his PhD, Andrews then taught in the Department of Human Development and Family Studies at Oregon State University from 1983 to 1989, heading that department from 1985 to 1989.
 He was also the co-investigator on National Institute of Mental Health and National Institute on Drug Abuse adolescent drug-abuse prevention projects as a research scientist for the Oregon Social Learning Center from 1989 to 1995.
 During that time, he also served as an adjunct associate professor at the University of Oregon’s Department of Psychology.